Posted by Brent Wilson on 8/18/2016 to Fertilizing & Watering Tips

 Planting A Native Azalea In A Pot

 Native azaleas growing in pots appreciate a moist but well-drained soil.
 Constantly soggy soil can and often will cause root rot or other harmful or deadly plant diseases.
 Therefore, choose a pot with a drainage hole(s) and use a good potting soil, or potting mix, or a 50/50 mix thereof.
-Avoid the use of native soil.
+Avoid the use of native soil dug from the ground.
 You can add about 10 to 20 percent perlite or pumice to the soil mixture to help with drainage.

 Also make sure to choose a container that is large enough to allow for 2 to 3 years of growth before having to shift up to a larger size container.
-This might mean your planting pot would be 6 inches or more in width than the root ball of your plant.
+This might mean your planting pot would be 6 to 8 inches or more in diameter(width) than the root ball of your plant.

 Container color will matter as well.
 Not only will you want to select a color of container that goes well with the flower and foliage color of your native azalea, you'll also want a container that matches the style of your home or other structures or plants in the surrounding environment.